orthanc-mirrors/orthanc-book/Sphinx/source/plugins.rst

 The core of Orthanc can be extended through **plugins**.
-A plugin takes the form of a shared library (``.DLL`` under Windows, ``.so`` under Linux, ``.dylib`` under Apple OS X...).
+A plugin takes the form of a shared library (``.DLL`` under Windows, ``.so`` under GNU/Linux, ``.dylib`` under Apple OS X...).
 A plugin can do various things, among others:

 * Serving new **Web applications** that have full access to the REST API of Orthanc, which makes easy to handle DICOM images from